rune/rune/docs/docs/move-to-dusk.md

 # Approach 2 - Manual Conversion

-If you've built your game without a Dusk template then follow the next sections to update your project.
+If the migration script doesn't work, then follow the next sections to update your project.

 ### Module Dependencies